kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Investigate Sunry's case and find the secret recording
 - Turn in the Data Module and take the Submersible
 - Locate the Star Map underwater
-- Tell Shaelas about his daughter
-- Tell Nilko Bwaas about the mercenaries
-- Show the recording at Sunry's trial

 **8. The Leviathan**
 - Set the flag for Dantooine's destruction